vaskardahal/Databases/DataWarehousing.md

 1. The attributes of a dimension tables are the primary source of query constraints, groups and report labels.
 2. The quality of attributes $\propto$ quality of the system.
 3. Attributes should consist of real words rather than cryptic abbreviations and they should consist of descriptive words or expressions instead of codes.
-4. Also null values in the source should be replaced with meaningful words.
+4. Also null values in the source should be replaced with meaningful words - like unknown, not applicable, does not exist.
+5. Flags and indicators ((1 or 0 and True or False)) should be replaced with their more comprehensive textual counterparts - for example, the attribute "IsWeekend" in data source with a value of 0 & 1 can be represented in DW as an attribute "Weekend_Indicator" with a value of "Weekday" or "Weekend".
 #### Star Schema
 1. Simple and symmetric.
 2. Each dimension is an entry point to a fact table.